 At WithinReach, we believe that healthy, resilient families make strong communities.

 Apple Health for Kids streamlines applications for children’s free or low-cost health insurance.
-The Hotline for Apple Health for Kids is a vital tool for families that provides the assistance they need when applying for coverage for their children.
+The Apple Health for Kids Hotline is a vital tool for families that provides the assistance they need when applying for coverage for their children.
 We support ongoing funding for the Apple Health for Kids Hotline.

-Not all kids start the school day ready to learn.
-Far too many are missing breakfast, and without that critical meal, have a decreased chance to succeed in school.
-Washington state currently ranks 41st out of 50 states in participation in school breakfast, with just 33% of eligible children accessing the program.
+Far too many kids are missing breakfast, and without that critical meal they have a decreased chance to succeed in school.
+Washington currently ranks 45th out of 50 states in participation in school breakfast.
 In schools where breakfast is served after the bell as part of the school day, breakfast participation has dramatically increased.
-We advocate for school breakfast to be served after the start of the school day in high needs schools and that the time be allowed to count as instructional time as appropriate.
+We advocate for school breakfast to be served after the start of the school day in high needs schools and that time be allowed to count as instructional time as appropriate.